 Created by Lyal Brown

-The premise of this one started out well, but it slipped badly towards the end of its run, or at least once, in particular -- their Christmas episode wound up resolving its "mystery" by making everything a big misunderstanding, having a full-cast carol sing (very poorly done, and much too long), and ending so short that they had to fill the time with a clip from the next week's episode and a lot of playout music.
+The premise of this one started out well, but it slipped badly towards the end of its run, or at least once, in particular–their Christmas episode wound up resolving its “mystery” by making everything a big misunderstanding, having a full-cast sing-a-long (and I do mean long), and ending up so short that they had to fill the time with a clip from the next week’s episode and a lot of play-out music.

 Don’t get me wrong.
 It was a good series.
 Maybe not quite up to the level of Midnight Cab, marred by a badly flawed 12th (Christmas) episode and a decent (but not outstanding) final episode, but I have listened to some of the earlier episodes again and found that, on the whole, I liked it.

 Written by Lyal and Barbara Brown